annabellaals/Wheelshub/readme.md

 | --- | --- |
 | testuser | testpass |

-The admin interface provides functioanlity to manage user support queries.
+The admin interface provides functionality to manage user support queries.
 And we will expand this in the future to manage more aspects of the application.

+---

+## Credits

+### Code Used

+This project leverages various techniques and code snippets from Django's documentation and online resources.
+Special thanks to [Django Documentation](https://docs.djangoproject.com/en/stable/) for its invaluable guidance.

+### Content

+Content for the site was created by me, with specific descriptions and menu items crafted to reflect the unique offerings of WheelsHub.

+### Media

+* [Cars feed](https://www.carsfeed.com/) - For providing high-quality images of cars used in the website.
+* [Canva](https://www.canva.com/) - Created the logo and other graphical elements for WheelsHub using Canva's design tools.

+### Acknowledgments

+I would like to acknowledge the following people who have contributed to the completion of this project:

+* My support system at home for being patience and the hands-on constant advice
+* Credits to Code Institute, and slack community
+* Credits to Harvard´s Online courses
+* Credits to W3schools
+* Credits to Udemy
+* Credits to code Institute students, helped me on-hand

+---